-However, Crohn’s disease is just one of several conditions and factors that can lead to intestinal strictures.
+Crohn’s disease is just one of several health conditions and factors that can lead to intestinal strictures.

-Keep reading to learn more about intestinal strictures, including how they form, their symptoms, and the treatment options.
+Keep reading to learn more about how strictures form, which symptoms they cause, and the treatment options.

-- Fibrotic strictures: These occur when scar tissue builds up in the intestines after prolonged inflammation.
-The accumulation of scar tissue narrows the intestines, which restricts the normal passage of food or stool.

-People can have mixed-type strictures that result from both inflammation and fibrosis.
+Fibrotic strictures develop when scar tissue builds up in the intestines after prolonged inflammation.
+The accumulation of scar tissue narrows the intestines, which restricts the passage of stool.
+Also, some people have mixed-type strictures that result from both current inflammation and fibrosis.

-Although inflammation plays a role in the development of both types of stricture, inflammatory and fibrotic strictures respond to different treatments.
+Although inflammation plays a role in each type of stricture, inflammatory and fibrotic strictures respond to different treatments.

 Prolonged exposure to inflammation can change the structure of the intestinal lining, resulting in the accumulation of scar tissue, collagen, and other fibrous material.

-The accumulation of these materials causes the intestinal walls to thicken, which decreases the space inside the intestines, making it harder for stool to pass.
+The buildup of these materials causes the intestinal walls to thicken, which reduces the space inside the intestines, making it harder for stool to pass.

 - discomfort or pain in the abdomen